willis240/willis240.github.io/README.md

 #### June 26

 - Made a program which uses Pythonping to ping a specified website and provides min, max, avg time values to the tig-playground
+- Altered the Google Pinging slides to reflect the switch to using pythonping

 ## About Me